uscreen/dev-service/README.md

 cmd: /usr/local/opt/mongodb-community/bin/mongod --config /usr/local/etc/mongod.conf
 ```

-Startup issues should be easy resolvable by killing that process, ie.:
+Startup issues should be easily resolvable by killing that process, ie.:

 ```bash
 $ kill 30862
 ```

-Please also check for supervised processes (pm2, launchd, etc.) in case a process restarts after killing.
+Please also check for supervised processes (pm2, launchd, etc.) in case of a process restarts after killing.

 ## API